uktrade/directory-tests/tests/smoke/README.md

 Majority of `smoke` tests use `requests` library to talk to DIT services and APIs.
 Some of tests also use: `directory_cms_client` or `directory_sso_api_client`.

-#### Configuration
+### Configuration

 Secrets such as API keys and service URLs are specified in [env.json](../../env_vars/env.json).
 You'll need to export all of them to your shell as environment variables prior to running smoke tests.
 For more instructions please refer to `Env Vars` section of project's main [README](../../README.md#Env-vars).

 Furthermore, you can control the execution of smoke tests with `PYTEST_ARGS` env var.
 It is an optional variable that is used to filter out tests which you don't want to run.

+## How to rum smoke tests

+### Enable venv and export env vars

+Before running smoke tests against lets say DEV test environment you want to enable venv and export env vars:

+1. Enable venv for smoke tests (`workon` command is part of [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/) package)
+    ```bash
+    workon smoke
+    ```
+2. Export env vars with `dir-dev.sh` convenience script
+    ```bash
+    # if you configured an alias then:
+    dev
+    # or source directly with:
+    source ~/dir-dev.sh
+    ```

-### Running the tests
+### Run smoke tests with makefile

 To run smoke tests against specific `TEST_ENV` choose one of the following options: